ianpetrarca/hicetnunc_api_guide/README.md

 Hicetnunc is a open source movement that created the Tezos NFT specification called an 'OBJKT.'
 Unlike other NFT platformns, hicetnunc uses Tezos, which is a proof-of-stake blockchain with significantly less fees and environmental impact caused by mining.
 Hicetnunc.xyz allows you to create, collect and interact with the Tezos blockchain.

-# What is this Github Repo?
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?